 1.1.1.
-Rohingya refugee camp establishment
+Rohingya refugee camp

-The Rohingya population is originary from Arakan, a region that the military renamed Rakhine State in 1974, located in Myanmar.
-During the tenure of Burma's parliamentary government from 1948 to the early 1960s, the Rohingya were acknowledged as an ethnic group and benefitted from citizenship rights.
-However, after the military coup in 1962, the Rohingya have faced ongoing patterns of delegitimization and institutionalized oppression.
-For almost sixty years, they have been increasingly stripped of their fundamental human rights and liberties, facing systematic discrimination and escalating violence, culminating in a concerted genocidal campaign in 2017 aimed at their complete or partial destruction.
+The Rohingya population originates from Arakan, a region that was officially renamed Rakhine State in 1974 under Myanmar's administrative restructuring.
+During Burma's parliamentary government (1948-1962), the Rohingya were recognized as an ethnic group and held citizenship rights, including voting and political representation.
+However, after the 1962 military coup, successive governments pursued policies of delegitimization and institutionalized oppression.
+From then, the Rohingya have been increasingly stripped of their fundamental rights, facing systematic discrimination, restricted movement, and violent military crackdowns.

-As a result of brutal violence enacted by the Myanmar military and Buddhist extremists in August 2017, nearly one million Rohingya have sought refuge in Bangladesh (UNHCR, 2020).
-In this context, the Bangladeshi government has settled these stateless individuals primarily in the hilly regions of Cox's Bazar District, in the Ukhia and Teknaf sub-districts, as it can be observed in Figure 1.
+As a result of attacks enacted by the Myanmar military and Buddhist extremists in August 2017, nearly one million Rohingya have sought refuge in Bangladesh (UNHCR, 2020).
+In this context, the Bangladeshi government has settled these individuals primarily in the hilly regions of Cox's Bazar District, in the Ukhia and Teknaf sub-districts, as it can be observed in Figure 1.
 As of June 2023, the estimated total population within the camps, including the officially recognized camps at Kutupalong and Nayapara, had exceeded 1.1 million, with the majority relying heavily on humanitarian support for basic needs (JRB, 2020).